YPPupo/YPPupo/README.md

 # 👋 Hello, World!
-I'm Yosniel Pupo
+I'm Yasel Pérez Pupo

 ## 🚀 About Me
 - 🌱 Passionate about growth, both personal and professional.
 - 🎓 Computer Science Engineer from the University of Informatics Sciences (UCI).
-- 💼 2+ years of experience in software development.
+- 💼 3+ years of experience in software development.
 - ⚡ Addicted to learning new technologies, especially in the JavaScript ecosystem.
 - 🎯 Focused on delivering clean, efficient, and scalable code.